sherifshahinhub/Covid19Report/README.md

-This application introduce a detailed live coronavirus report in the selected country at this moment , the report include the Number of active cases in that country ,total number of cases, the number of new cases, total number of recovered cases and number of total and new deaths of the corona virus.
+This android application introduce a detailed live coronavirus report in the selected country at this moment , the report include the Number of active cases in that country ,total number of cases, the number of new cases, total number of recovered cases and number of total and new deaths of the corona virus.